Bahn-X/swift-composable-navigator/README.md

 ```

 ## Dependency injection
 The composable navigator was inspired by [The Composable Architecture (TCA)](https://github.com/pointfreeco/swift-composable-architecture) and it's approach to Reducer composition, dependency injection and state management.
 As all view building closures are defined in one central place, the app navigator, the composable navigator gives you full control over dependency injection.
-In the future, we will remove the dependency on TCA to allow usage in Vanilla SwiftUI applications.
+Currently, the helper package `ComposableNavigatorTCA` is part of this repository and therefore the package has a dependency on TCA.
+This will change in the future when `ComposableNavigatorTCA` gets [extracted into its own repository](https://github.com/Bahn-X/swift-composable-navigator/issues/12).

 ## License
 This library is released under the MIT license.
 See [LICENSE](LICENSE) for details.